 - The child is at least 12 years old and has informed the court, in chambers, that he or she wants a change; or,

 - The parent holding conservatorship voluntarily gives over the rights and obligations to another person for at least six months, not counting the time the party engaged in active military duty.

 What Do I Do if I Need to Move?

 The general rules regarding child custody and visitation modification do not apply to situations where modification is sought because a parent wants to relocate.
 A custodial parent must get a court order to move the child and can only do so where:

 - A move will improve the child’s educational opportunities; or

 - Relocation is necessary to be closer to extended family and will benefit the child.

 Can We Change the Agreements of Child Support Ourselves?

-No. Child support can only be modified by the court.
+No. Child support orders can only be modified by the court.
 The court will consider a change to a child support agreement if there has been a substantial change in the circumstances of the child or parent affected by the order.
-The parent subject to the child support order is allowed to request a review every three years.
+The parent subject to the child support order can request a review every three years.